Anoka, Minnesota: Government

 In 2000, Anoka elected 22-year-old Bjorn Skogquist as mayor.
-He was reelected in 2002, 2004 and 2006.
-Skogquist was the second-youngest mayor ever elected in Minnesota (one year older than John Gibeau, who was elected mayor of Ceylon in 1998).
-He worked for open government, code reform, protection of historic housing and open space and encouraged young people to become involved in civics.
+He was reelected in 2002, 2004, and 2006.
+Skogquist was the second-youngest mayor ever elected in Minnesota (a year older than John Gibeau, who was elected mayor of Ceylon in 1998).
+He worked for open government, code reform, and protection of historic housing and open space, and encouraged young people to become involved in civics.